8 July 2023, 9:00 AM - 1:00 PM

 Besides, how often do you get such a great excuse to talk all-things-physics and “jam” with fellow physics enthusiasts?
 As the adage goes: the more the merrier!

-I can't find enough teammates to form a team of
+I cannot find enough teammates to form a team of

 3. Can I take part individually or as a pair?